gianfaye/gianfaye-jekyll/bio.md

 **As a developer**, I write clean codes that won't make the next developer handling the project scream out of agony.
 This is very commonly disregarded resulting to a phenomenon called *I-better-start-from-scratch-than-to-read-and-maintain-someone-elses-code*.
 All developers could relate, so a neat and properly documented code is a must.
 Also, [programming is a creative endeavor](/blog/hug-a-developer-today/).
 Even though developers are often at the lowest branch in the hierarchy of a product development structure, we are not cogs in a machine.
 We should always be given the opportunity to provide input.
 We are not just someone who you hire to code because you can't.

 **As an artist**, I hate being told what to do.
 I squirm at instructions and choke on rules.
 I suffocate at merely the inch sight of what looks like a cubicle.
 I despise micromanagement.
-I am the very definition of **anti-establishment** and **nonconformity**.
+I can say I'm mastering the art of nonconformity.
 I love being given the opportunity to do what I do best; to be able to explore and create; and to be trusted that I can do my job as a professional.
 People who micromanage fail first thing at hiring.
 That's the inconvenient truth.

 ##Work